mulias/mulias.github.io/content/blog/2024-01-09-nix-flakes-templates-good-actually.md

 tags = [ "nix", "nix flake templates", "tooling", "today i learned" ]
 +++

-Nix [flakes](https://nixos.wiki/wiki/Flakes) come with a templating system to quickly initialize a project with a dev environment that's specialized to a specific language or framework.
+Nix [flakes](https://nixos.wiki/wiki/Flakes) come with a templating system to quickly initialize dev environments for specific languages or frameworks.
 I've been using Nix for years and had no idea this was a feature!

 Shout out to [Thomas Kelly](https://github.com/thomassdk) for walking me through this little exercise and probably saving me hours of configuration time on future projects.
 Thanks Thomas!